Welcome to Tulane University’s

 Symposium.
 With MARI located in a renovated Dinwiddie Hall, we continue to expand the

 scope and range of activities offered by the Symposium.
-In fact, throughout the weekend, we will be featuring MARI's exhibit, Faces of the Maya.
+In fact, throughout the weekend, we will feature MARI's exhibit, Faces of the Maya, located in the MARI Gallery in Dinwiddie Hall.

 In collaboration with Tulane's Stone Center for Latin American Studies and the New